2011 Central Bedfordshire Council election

 All councillors defending their seats this year were first elected in 2009, when the council was formed.

 The Conservative Party retained an overall control on the council, winning 49 of the 59 seats on the council.
 Of the remaining 10 seats, 4 were won by the Liberal Democrats, 4 were won by Independents and the Labour Party won its first seat on the council.

-Result
+Results summary

 The overall turnout was 41.73% with a total of 160,448 valid votes cast.

-Council Composition
+Council composition

 Prior to the election the composition of the council was:

 After the election, the composition of the council was: